Bak kut teh: Varieties

 The main visual difference between the Hokkien and Teochew version of bak kut teh is that the Hokkiens use more dark soy sauce and thus the soup base is characteristically darker in colour.

 In addition, a dry form of bak kut teh has also recently become increasingly popular within Malaysia, especially in Klang town.
 Although called dry, the broth is in fact reduced to a thicker gravy, to which other ingredients such as wolfberries, dried dates, dried chillies and dried squid are added.
 Unlike the original rib soup, the dry version has a tangier, sharper taste and is more akin to a herbal stew than the classical broth.
 It is often recommended locally in Malaysia as an excellent hangover cure.

-In Malaysia, a less fatty variation of bak kut teh made with chicken instead of pork is called chik kut teh.
+In Malaysia, a less fatty variation of bak kut teh made with chicken is called chik kut teh.
 It also serves as a halal version of the dish catered to Muslims, whose religion forbids them to consume pork.

 Bak kut teh is popular among the Chinese Indonesian community in the Riau Islands, Indonesia.

 Vegetarian bak kut teh also can be found in Malaysia.
-Instead of using pork or chicken, oyster mushroom is used.
+Instead of using meat, oyster mushroom is used.

 Malaysian national record

 On 22 November 2008, the Malaysian Klang Chinese Chamber of Commerce and Industry (KCCCI) collaborated with five bak kut teh sellers in Klang to cook the world's biggest bowl of the Hokkien variant of bak kut teh.
-The bowl was 182.88 cm in diameter and 91.44 cm in height, and contained 500 kg of pork, 450 kg of soup and 50 kg of herbal medicine, and has been listed in the Malaysian Book of Record.
+The bowl was 182.88 cm in diameter and 91.44 cm in height, and contained 500 kg of meat, 450 kg of soup and 50 kg of herbal medicine, and has been listed in the Malaysian Book of Record.

+Recognition

+Bak kut teh was recognised as an object of national heritage of Malaysia on 23 February 2024.